GSA Ascend (Pool 1): What does it take to win?

 Volume II – Technical

 The evaluation states that the government will assess the contractor’s quote against the acquisition, business, data, cybersecurity, environment and sustainability, operation, and technical requirements documented in the PWS that are relevant for the pool being offered and associated sub-pools.
-This volume must include all baseline requirements, environmental standards, and every requirement from the PWS.
+This volume must include all baseline requirements, environmental standards, and every requirement in the PWS.

 Volume III – Past Performance

 Offerors are required to provide recent examples of work that are similar to the work in the PWS.
 These examples are limited to 5-page writeups.
 “Recent” is defined in the Draft RFP as CPARs received in the last five years.
-IDIQs and BPAs cannot be submitted for this factor.
+Examples of IDIQs and BPAs cannot be submitted for this factor.
 The Government will not consider the contract examples of subcontractors, CTA members, or affiliated offices of the offeror.

 Volume IV – Pricing Submission